lily-mosquitoes/key_database_manager/readme.md

 There exists both a graphical application, made with Qt, and a terminal application, made using the python curses module.
 Both do the same thing: provide a user friendly environment to manually update the *key database*, which will be used by the Not a Key identification tool.

-The applications use PyMySQL to connect to the *key database*.
+The applications use PyMySQL to connect to a MySQL server's *key database*.
 All credentials given are stored in the system's keyring, using the [keyring module](https://github.com/jaraco/keyring/).

 Releases are built with PyInstaller.